Downtown Eastside: 1990s to present

-In the 21st century, considerable investment was made in DTES services and infrastructure, including the redevelopment of the Woodward's Building and the acquisition of 23 SRO hotels by the provincial government for conversion to social housing.
+In the 21st century, considerable investment was made in DTES services and infrastructure, including the Woodward's Building redevelopment and the acquisition of 23 SRO hotels by the provincial government for conversion to social housing.
 In 2009, The Globe and Mail estimated that governments and the private sector had spent more than $1.4 billion since 2000 on projects aimed at resolving the area's many problems.

-Opinions vary on whether the area has improved: A 2014 article in the National Post said, "For all the money and attention here, there is little success at either getting the area's shattered populace back on their feet, or cleaning up the neighbourhood into something resembling a healthy community."
+Opinions vary on whether the area has improved: A 2014 article in the National Post said, "For all the money and attention here, there is little success at either getting the area's shattered populace back on their feet or cleaning up the neighbourhood into something resembling a healthy community."
 Former NDP premier Mike Harcourt described the current reality of the neighbourhood as "100-per-cent failure."
-Also in 2014, B.C. housing minister Rich Coleman said, "I’ll go down for a walk in the Downtown Eastside, night time or day time, and it's dramatically different than it was.
+Also in 2014, B.C. housing minister Rich Coleman claimed "I'll go down for a walk in the Downtown Eastside, night time or day time, and it's dramatically different than it was.
 It's incredibly better than it was five, six years ago."

 Demographics

 There are no official population figures for the DTES.
-Estimates have ranged from 6,000 to 8,000; the geographic boundaries associated with these figures was not provided.
+Estimates have ranged from 6,000 to 8,000; the geographic boundaries associated with these figures were not provided.

 Official figures are available for the greater DTES area, which was home to an estimated 18,477 people in 2011.
 In comparison to the city of Vancouver overall, the greater DTES had a higher proportion of males (60% vs. 50%), more seniors (22% vs 13%), fewer children and youth (10% vs 18%), slightly fewer immigrants, and more Indigenous Canadians (10% vs. 2%).

 A 2009 demographic profile by The Globe and Mail focused on an area of just over 30 city blocks in and around the DTES: It indicated that 14% of the residents were of Indigenous descent.
 The average household size was 1.3 residents; 82% of the population lived alone.
-Children and teenagers made up 7% of the population, compared to 25% for Canada overall.
+Children and teenagers made up 7% of the people, compared to 25% of Canada overall.

-A population that is frequently studied is tenants of single room occupancy (SRO) hotels in the greater DTES area.
+A population that is frequently studied is tenants of single-room occupancy (SRO) hotels in the greater DTES area.
 According to a 2013 survey, this population is 77% male, with a median age of 44.
 Indigenous people make up 28% of the population, and Europeans 59%.